Fliplet/fliplet-cli/docs/API/fliplet-notifications.md

   batchSize: 20, // defaults to 50
   appId: 123, // defaults to current app
   // List of scopes to fetch notifications from.
-  // This example targets a specific user and everything sent
+  // This example targets everyone sent to the logged user
-  // to the "news" topic.
+  // and also all notifications sent to the "news" topic.
   scope: [
     { topic: 'news' }
   ],